jasondwyer/jasondwyer.github.io/aboutme.md

 }
 ```

-I am currently a Fellow for Insight Data Science focused on machine learning.
-In the past I studied neuroscience and software development, and I'm deeply interested in the interface of those things.
+I am currently a Data Scientist working in the healthcare space.
+I study neuroscience and software development, and I'm deeply interested in the interface of those things.
 I believe that biology and neuroscience can significantly inform software development and vice versa.
 I develop mostly for Objective C, Javascript (Node.js) and Python.
 In my spare time I am developing several side projects in machine learning and mobile development (iOS and Android), and I founded @branebits, an indie game studio that makes games for iPhone and iPad.

 **_Education_**